cludus/clu-ansible-commons/README.md

-# clu-ansible-roles
+# Cludus commons ansible roles

-Ansible roles used in cludus
+Ansible roles used in cludus for network and virtualization configurations

 # Setup